Hendin History, Family Crest & Coats of Arms

 Migration of the Hendin family to Ireland

 Some of the Hendin family moved to Ireland, but this topic is not covered in this excerpt.

 Another 77 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hendin family to the New World and Oceana
+Migration of the Hendin family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Hendin or a variant listed above: Susan Hendon who settled in Maryland in 1729.

 Contemporary Notables of the name Hendin (post 1700)

 - Louis Hendin, American politician, Workers Candidate for New York State Assembly from New York County 8th District, 1928; Candidate for New York State Senate 22nd District, 1930, 1932

 - ^ The Political Graveyard: Alphabetical Name Index.
 (Retrieved 2015, November 11) .
 Retrieved from http://politicalgraveyard.com/alpha/index.html